 Sprint, however, has tackled this problem by making a focused effort to recycle as many devices and parts as possible and to find “a useful and profitable ‘second life’ for the phones” (Forbes).
 Environmentally sound practices like these have given Sprint its good name and earned it a leadership position.

-Benefits of Responsible Recycling for Businesses
+Benefits of Responsible Waste Disposal for Businesses

 Responsible waste disposal is the one business initiative that can boost employee morale, enhance the business’s image, and cut costs all in one stroke.